TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-managed-identities-vm-integration.md

 	cloudEnvironments="public, blackForest, fairfax, mooncake" />

-# <-- I can't add a user-assigned managed identity to a Virtual Machine / Virtual Machine Scale Set. -->
+# <-- I can't add a user-assigned managed identity to a Virtual Machine/Virtual Machine Scale Set -->

 For issues related to adding a user-assigned managed identity to a Virtual Machine or Virtual Machine Scale Set:

 ## **Recommended Steps**

-1. Verify you have the Managed Identity Operator role assignment on the user-assigned managed identity.
+1. Verify you have the Managed Identity Operator role assignment on the user-assigned managed identity
-2. Verify you have the Virtual Machine Contributor role assignment on the Virtual Machine.
+2. Verify you have the Virtual Machine Contributor role assignment on the Virtual Machine

 ## **Recommended Documents**